 Another earlier study, published in 1972 in the journal Antimicrobial Agents and Chemotherapy [2.1 (1972): 23-28], examined various fatty acids’ effects on various microorganisms.
 One of these tested microorganisms was defined as Candida albicans.
 According to the researchers, the strain differences inside the genus of tested organisms did not matter.
 The authors state: "Strain differences within a genus were not significant by our mode of testing (unpublished data)."
 So perhaps they are correct in assuming the strain of Candida albicans in their study, which was certainly a hyphal growing strain, is similar to the majority of hyphal positive Candida strains.
 Since 80% of all yeast infections are caused by Candida albicans, it is likely they indeed had a strain we today would classify as albicans.

 Two studies; and, in my opinion, more informative studies than the 1961 Tsukahara study; showed that caprylic acid is not that great for stopping Candida overgrowth.
-This old study is perhaps unreliable and not demonstrating what 2 future studies both agree upon.
-The anaerobic nature of Candida could perhaps be underestimated by the 1961 research.
+This old study, is perhaps unreliable, and not demonstrating what two future studies both agree upon.
+The anaerobic nature of Candida, could perhaps be underestimated by the 1961 research.
 Overall, caprylic acid is probably not going to do much to stop or help your yeast infection.
 The two commonly cited studies used to support using caprylic acid are already addressed here in this article.
-It is likely that, if you hear someone or some website tell you to use caprylic acid, you are just being giving faulty information so you will buy a product.
+It is likely that, if you hear someone or some website tell you to use caprylic acid, you are just being giving faulty information.
 This doesn’t mean there aren’t great alternatives; coconut oil is a great natural cure for yeast infections.
 And, by adding extra capric acid and linoleic acid to the coconut oil, you may be able to supercharge your natural solution for Candida infections!
 For more information about coconut oil, check out Candida Hub’s extensive delineation of this remedy here: Coconut Oil for Yeast Infection.

 12 Hour Yeast Infection Cure PDF